 Their pull is magnetic: No matter what else we did, soon I heard, “Let’s go climb on the rocks.’’

-Our first stop was the Lake Superior Marine Museum, where we saw the Canadian freighter Laurentien slipping out of
+Our first stop was the Lake Superior Maritime Visitor Center, where we saw the Canadian freighter Laurentien slipping out of the canal.

 “That was fun,’’ both children said without prompting.